 Frequently Asked Questions

 With each story of help and hope in the East Bay Times, there will also be donation information in the article.
-Donations can be made by mail to Share the Spirit, P O Box 3485, Walnut Creek, CA 94598 or securely online using the “donate now” button on this site.
+Donations can be made by mail to Share the Spirit, Bay Area News Group, P O Box 2127, Dublin, CA 94568 or securely online using the “donate now” button on this site.

 Share the Spirit does not distribute cash directly to individuals, although it can provide assistance by buying equipment, furniture, gift cards and more.
 The local nonprofit organizations awarded grant funds and featured in the stories use the funds to provide direct services and goods to help the featured clients and other clients like them.

 Is donor information provided or sold to anyone else?

 No. Every contribution is confidential and we do not provide donor names or email addresses to any outside organizations, including the organizations featured in the stories.
 The only time information is shared is if a donor wishes his or her name to be acknowledged in the paper.

 Yes.
 Donations to the Share the Spirit Fund, a 501(c)(3) nonprofit organization, are tax deductible.
 The tax ID number is 77-0229665.
 For making gifts, please note that both programs of the Bay Area News Group - Wish Book in the South Bay and Share the Spirit in the East Bay - are part of one nonprofit entity.
 Funds are not commingled.
 However, it is important to note that the name of the organization associated with the tax ID is "San Jose Mercury News Wish Book Fund" especially in the case of making a gift from a Donor Advised Fund or similar 3rd party giving platform.
 Simply designate that your gift is for Share the Spirit.

 Yes.
 The account is open year-round.
 Contributions can be made online here or sent to: Share the Spirit, Bay Area News Group, PO Box 2127, Dublin, CA 94568.